Skip to main content

 Unopened matcha stays fresh for 12-18 months when refrigerated.

-Caring for Your Tools
+Caring for Our Tools

 After each use:

-• Rinse the chasen with warm water
+• We rinse the chasen with warm water

 • Air dry upside down on a chasen holder